Gavin Kelly published a blogpost titled ‘A textual and onomastic problem in Sidonius’:

-Filomena Giannotti has been awarded the Premio Internazionale Virgilio ‘Mantua’ for her outstanding work on Vergil, and on reception in Giorgio Caproni’s Il mio Enea in particular.
+Filomena Giannotti has been awarded the Premio Internazionale Virgilio ‘Mantua’ for her outstanding work on Vergil, and on reception in editing Giorgio Caproni, Il mio Enea, in particular.
 Read on here.

 Annick Stoehr-Monjou, ‘How to conclude?
 A poetics of contrast and paradox in Book 9 and especially in Epist.
 9,13-16 by Sidonius Apollinaris’, is a paper given at the International conference and workshop ‘The Stumbling Texts (and Stumbling Readers) of Late Latin Poetry (Lector, quas patieris hic salebras!)’, organised by Markus Kersten, Ann-Kathrin Stähle and Christian Guerra, September 2021, Basel.